Arpita-deb/Corona-Virus-Analysis/README.md

 # Summary of the Result:

-I have analyzed 78000 records of Covid 19 cases (Confirmed, Death, Recovered) of 121 countries from January 2020 to June 2021 and found the following results:
+I have analyzed 78,386 records of Covid 19 cases (Confirmed, Death, Recovered) of 121 countries from January 2020 to June 2021 and found the following results:

+1. From January 2020 to June 2021, total 169,065,144 people were diagnosed with Novel Corona Virus (confirmed cases).
+The data shows that 3,647,894 people died during this period and 113,089,548 people recovered.

-1. **Confirmed Cases Trend**: From January to July 2020, there was a steady rise in confirmed COVID-19 cases, followed by a slight decline and then a sharp increase from October to December.
+2. **Confirmed Cases Trend**: From January to July 2020, there was a steady rise in confirmed COVID-19 cases, followed by a slight decline and then a sharp increase from October to December.
 In 2021, the peak occurred in January, with a subsequent gradual decline until March, before rising again through April.

-2. **Recovery Correlation**: The trend in recovered cases mirrored that of confirmed cases, indicating that as more individuals were diagnosed, a corresponding number of patients recovered.
+3. **Recovery Correlation**: The trend in recovered cases mirrored that of confirmed cases, indicating that as more individuals were diagnosed, a corresponding number of patients recovered.

-3. **Death Cases Analysis**: A significant spike in deaths was observed in April 2020.
+4. **Death Cases Analysis**: A significant spike in deaths was observed in April 2020.
 Following this, death cases decreased, only to rise steadily from October 2020 to January 2021, reaching a peak.
 The numbers then fell until March, rose in May, and declined again in June.

-4. **Impact of Recovery Measures**: An analysis of the charts suggests that effective recovery measures led to a decrease in death rates, as evidenced from January to March, May to September in 2020, and February to March in 2021.
+5. **Impact of Recovery Measures**: An analysis of the charts suggests that effective recovery measures led to a decrease in death rates, as evidenced from January to March, May to September in 2020, and February to March in 2021.
 Conversely, death cases surged when recovery efforts lagged behind the rapid increase in confirmed cases, notably in April 2020 and from October 2020 to January 2021.

-5. **Monthly Average Trends**: The monthly averages for confirmed, death, and recovered cases showed significant increases in January, April, and from August to December.
+6. **Monthly Average Trends**: The monthly averages for confirmed, death, and recovered cases showed significant increases in January, April, and from August to December.
 Conversely, there were decreases in February and June.

-6. **Death and Recovery Percentages**: The death-to-confirmed case ratio was approximately 2.16%, indicating a relatively small impact on the global population.
+7. **Death and Recovery Percentages**: The death-to-confirmed case ratio was approximately 2.16%, indicating a relatively small impact on the global population.
 In contrast, the recovery-to-confirmed case ratio was about 67%, suggesting that a majority of patients recovered.

-7. **Countries Most Affected**: The United States, India, Brazil, France, and Turkey were among the countries with the highest number of confirmed cases.
+8. **Countries Most Affected**: The United States, India, Brazil, France, and Turkey were among the countries with the highest number of confirmed cases.
 The highest death tolls were recorded in the United States, Brazil, India, Mexico, and Peru.

-8. **Countries Least Affected**: Kiribati, Samoa, Marshall Islands, Dominica, and Tanzania reported the lowest confirmed cases.
+9. **Countries Least Affected**: Kiribati, Samoa, Marshall Islands, Dominica, and Tanzania reported the lowest confirmed cases.
 The fewest deaths occurred in the Marshall Islands, Samoa, Kiribati, Dominica, and Bhutan.

-9. **High Recovery Cases**: India demonstrated a remarkable recovery rate, with 28.1 million citizens recovering over 18 months.
+10. **High Recovery Cases**: India demonstrated a remarkable recovery rate, with 28.1 million citizens recovering over 18 months.
 Brazil, the United States, Turkey, and Russia also reported high numbers of recoveries.

 # Dashboard: